DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 * Apigee Edge message-flow v1.0
 * Bouncy Castle 1.64
 * NimbusDS jose-jwt v8.2.1
+* other dependencies of NimbusDS jose-jwt

 These jars are specified in the pom.xml file.

-Aside from the first two, you will need to upload these Jars as resources to your Apigee instance, either with the API Proxy or with the organization or environment.
+You will need to upload the output jar, as well as  jose-jwt jar and its dependencies as resources to your Apigee instance, either with the API Proxy or with the organization or environment.

 ## Author